Faculty Biography | Laurie Gelles

 - Gelles, L. M. (2013, April).
 Video Games and Learning Theory: The Effects of Multisensory Stimuli on Learning a Motor Task.
 Paper presented at the American Educational Research Association Annual Conference, San Francisco, CA.

 - Bishop, P., Gelles, L. M., Smith, C., Natkin, L., Swallow, M., & Howe, E. (2013, April).
 Student Engagement and Digital Technologies.
 Paper presented at the New England Educational Research Organization, Portsmouth, NH.

 - Baker, E. & Gelles, L. M. (2011, February).
 E-portfolios in Teacher Preparation Programs: Evaluating candidate performance, contributing to program revision, collection of assessment data.
 Conference session presented at the annual meeting of the American Association of Colleges for Teacher Education, San Diego, CA.

 - Ph.D. in Educational Leadership and Policy Studies from The University of Vermont

-- M.Ed. in Instructional Technology and Design from San Francisco State University
+- M.A. in Education, Instructional Technology and Design from San Francisco State University

-- B.S. in Elementary Education with a focus in Math & Music from The University of Vermont
+- B.S. in Elementary & Middle Level Education (Math & Music) from The University of Vermont

 Licensure or Certifications